Energy Pyramid For The Desert

 • Q: What is the role of decomposers in the desert energy pyramid?

 • A: Decomposers recycle nutrients from dead organisms back into the soil, making them available for primary producers, thereby completing the energy cycle.
-However, their activity is slower in deserts due to low moisture.
+Even so, their activity is slower in deserts due to low moisture.

 • Q: How do desert plants adapt to water scarcity?